Title: Prediction of Astrometric Microlensing Events from Gaia DR2 Proper Motions

 The first instance of astrometric microlensing was observed very recently, by Sahu et al. in 2017.
 Instances of this phenomenon are more likely to be observed with nearby, fast-moving stars, that is, stars with high proper motion.
-These stars are most likely to pass in front of background sources in the near future.
-The shift in the source position is governed by the distances between the lens, source, and observer, the lens mass, and the angular separation between the lens and the source (see Figure 2).
+The shift in the source position is governed by the factors previously mentioned, as well as the angular separation between the lens and the source (see Figure 2).

 To predict astrometric microlensing events, the authors first identified stars with high proper motion and any background sources on their paths.
 They then determined the exact trajectories of the potential lenses and sources to calculate the extent of any microlensing event.
 After examining the Gaia data, the authors came up with a list of ~148,000 potential lens stars.